 Treatment Centers and Support Systems

 This factor is more of a fuel to relapses than a root cause.
 Drug addicts need genuine support systems in their journey to recovery.
 Lack of this leads them to fall into depression and see drugs as their only friend.
-Also, negative experiences with treatment centers in failing to get help in recovery cause many drug addicts to see there is no hope for them and fall back into the addiction cycle.
+Also, negative experiences with treatment centers in failing to get help in recovery cause many drug addicts to see there is no hope and fall back into the addiction cycle.

 The stages of recovery from addiction can vary depending on the treatment mode and the individual.
 They involve the following;